cferdinandi/reef-js/content/getting-started.md

 ### Provide a Template

 The second argument is an object of options.
 It requires a template property, as either a string or a function that returns a string, to render into the DOM.

-You can use old-school strings or ES6 template literals.

 ```js
 // Your template can be a string